What IS a Custom Longboard Deck?

 Many companies will tell you to “design your custom longboard” on their website, and what they often mean by that is that you get to pick the trucks and wheels and bearings.
 There is a lot of value in choice, for sure, and it sort of depends on what you’re doing on your board whether or not you’re going to end up with the ride you want.
 But it will be the ride you picked.

 Here’s an example of what I’m talking about: Such and Such Board Shop is selling the Pantheon Ember Complete for $179.99 with Thunder 149mm Street Trucks and 66mm cruiser wheels.
 This is your basic complete and it is “AWESOME”.
-I mean…okay, compared to your basic generic cruiser board, you’re right.
-It actually is awesome.
+I mean…okay, compared to your basic generic cruiser board, maybe they’re right.
 But all things in life are relative.
 We literally designed the Ember around 149mm Street trucks and 85mm wheels like Orangatang Caguamas or Seismic 85mm Speed Vents!
 You think 66mm generic cruiser wheels are going to ride ANYTHING like that?
-Hint: no.
+Hint: no. But yea, a double drop on smaller cruiser wheels is still easier to ride than a 14-inch wheelbase cruiser board without any real space to put your feet.

 I don’t want to talk you out of getting one of our Ember decks, but I do want to show you explicitly, the difference between a “custom longboard complete” and a longboard deck that was designed specifically around a custom setup to give you a perfect, very specific, custom ride.
 The word “custom” is coming from the design end, not the sales end.
 Our double drop Trip longboard was designed around 150-160mm RKP trucks and large offset wheels.
 If you put street trucks on it, it’s going to push the axles away from the board.
 And yea, it’ll be great, but not as great as we designed it.
 The board was MADE to ride this way, so do yourself a favor and set it up right!
 And the fact that we go through the trouble to design so specifically for a purpose-built ride, well, please take our advice!
 It will be worth it.